Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Discussion and Outlook

 The finite precision of dQMC calculations are taken into account by determining the maximum distance $\dmax$ below which dQMC spin correlations are significantly non-zero, \emph{i.e.} $|C_{\rm ss}^{(2)}(|\bm d| \leq \dmax)| > 0$ (including errorbars).
 The comparison is then performed only considering the data points for which $|\bm d| \leq \dmax$.
 In practice, we also impose $\sqrt{2} \leq \dmax \leq L/2$.

 We interpolate linearly the dQMC data between settings $(\delta, T)$ where the calculation is actually performed, and we find the best fit between dQMC simulations and experimental data.
 The temperature $T$ is the only free parameter of the fitting procedure, with the doping level $\delta$, directly measured in the experimental snapshots, being fixed.
+We report in \figref{fig:figS5} the 119 datasets that are used in this work, with the corresponding thermometry fit.